Mastering how to build a knowledge base: A complete guide

 Great question.
 You can’t just hope it's working; you need to prove its value.

-Modern platforms like Zemith often come with built-in analytics, but regardless of your tool, you should be tracking a few key metrics.
+Modern platforms like often come with built-in analytics, but regardless of your tool, you should be tracking a few key metrics.
 This is how you show the higher-ups that this wasn't just a side project.

 Here are the big ones I always focus on: